‟Ex igne vita”

 representation of this Number value using the specified radix.

-Letters a
+Letters a-z

 are used for digits with values 10 through 35.
 The precise algorithm